Course Outline

 4

-Oral and written communication - technical accuracy at text, word, and letter level
+Oral and written communication, and technical accuracy at the text, word, and letter level.

 Goal:

-The goal of this task is to develop a Lesson Plan.
+The goal of this task is to develop a plan to teach reading and writing.

 Product: Written Piece